Oct 10, 2014

 Once upon a time when I was a kid just watching my favorite actors was enough to make me feel good about a movie.
 Now, whether the movies had a story or not it didn't matter much those days.
 But as I was growing up I started watching multinational movies, thanks to English subtitles.
 Now, I stand at a juncture where user ratings, word of mouth and reviews matter a lot if I have to watch a movie.
 What bothers me most is that there are times where these resources don't help and you wanna break those heads of your friends who have suggested to watch that movie.

-Anyway, I'm here to review two Telugu movies which were supposedly most awaited blockbusters of 2014, Aagadu and Govindhudu Andarivadu.
-Both movies had the big names in the cast, so the expectations also by default was huge.
+Anyway, I'm here to review two Telugu movies which were supposedly most awaited movies of 2014, Aagadu and Govindhudu Andarivadu.
+Both movies had big names in the cast, so the expectations was sky high.

-Any day, you would wanna go for the premier show for Prince Mahesh Babu's movies, so I was the victim of this temptation of catching up the premier show of his movie.
-Movie starts, hero enters the scene as a super cop, a two minute senseless punch dialogues which are funny off course. this two minute punch dialogue scene is the first teaser of the movie and the only teaser which pulls you guys into theater to watch this movie expecting same kind of entertainment for full 120 minutes.
-Sigh, everything blows off after that scene.
-The hero intro song choreography is recycled from "Dookudu" and "Gabbar Singh".
-I did try not to compare with those movies. but I failed.
-Then comes heroine whose character is same to same with "Gabbar Singh" and "Dabangg".
+Any given day, you would want to go for the premier show of Prince Mahesh Babu's movies, and I became a victim of this temptation.
+So here we go... movie starts, hero makes the entry as a super cop with a two minute senseless punch dialogues which are funny of course. this two minute scene is the first teaser of the movie and the only teaser which pulls you into the theater to watch this movie expecting same kind of entertainment for full 120 minutes.
+Sigh.., everything blows off on your face after that scene.
+The hero intro song choreography was recycled from "Dookudu" and "Gabbar Singh".
+I did try not to compare with those movies. but I failed terribly in that.
+Then comes our heroine whose character is a copy-paste from "Gabbar Singh" and "Dabangg".
 Well, yeah, Gabbar Singh is Dabangg's remake.
-And therefore, the first half is half boiled "Gabbar Singh" and "Dabangg".
+And therefore, the first half is half-boiled "Gabbar Singh" and "Dabangg".
 First half is done.
 Second half starts, and I doze off.
-While going back home I learn from friends that the second half is another half boil of "Dookudu".
+On our way back home I learnt from friends that the second half is another half boil of "Dookudu".

 Now, let's postmortem GAV.
 First of all, I hate Ram Charan because he doesn't know acting, I hate his ridiculous face and his chimpanzee lips, and he carries a laugh which makes you wonder whether he is a man or a woman.
 Anyway, coming into the story. the whole story is about Prakash Raj and his son.
-His son ditches him to get a life in US rather die in the Hospital which his dad builds so that he can provide service to the local village people and how Ram Charan unites his dad and dad's dad.
-The director comfortably picks the backdrop of Murari movie.
+His son ditches him to get a life in US rather than die in the hospital which his dad builds for him so that he can provide service to the local village people and how Ram Charan unites his dad and dad's dad.
+The director comfortably picks the backdrop of Murari, one of his blockbuster movies.
 So again, I couldn't help compare this movie with Murari, Ram Charan's character is similar to Mahesh Babu's in Murari and Kajal's character is similar to Sonali Bendre's and the other supporting characters are more or less similar to the characters of Murari.
 But then there is one thing you will notice the total strength of the this family is less compared to that of Murari.